Power Electronics & Electromagnetism, Adaptive & Machinery Controls and Advanced Machinery Systems

 Work in these areas supports the Navy’s interest in advanced naval power and energy systems science and technology, and autonomous technology:

-- Risk reduction of component technologies supporting medium voltage direct current (MVDC) IPES
+- Risk reduction of technologies supporting medium voltage direct current (MVDC) IPES.

 Research Concentration Areas

-- Navy and United States Marine Corps (USMC) require power systems that meet agility, efficiency, scalability, controllability and security requirements
+- Navy and U.S. Marine Corps (USMC) require power systems that meet agility, efficiency, scalability, controllability and security requirements

 - Reliability and availability of pulsed and continuous duty, high power and energy, Navy and USMC weapon systems